intel/QAT_Engine/README.md

 The Heartbeat feature suspends all QAT instances associated with that acceleration device between these two reset-start and reset-end events.
-An acceleration device can be configured for automatic reset by the QAT framework upon heartbeat failure by using the `AutomaticResetOnError = 1` field in the `[GENERAL]` section of device configuration file `/etc/<device>.conf`.
+An acceleration device can be configured for automatic reset by the QAT framework upon heartbeat failure by using the `AutoResetOnError = 1` field in the `[GENERAL]` section of device configuration file `/etc/<device>.conf`.
 The Intel&reg; QAT OpenSSL\* Engine's software fallback feature requires this field to be set.